matthew28845/matthewsigmonddotcom/content/_index.md

 # Welcome!

 My name is Matt Sigmond.
 Welcome to my website.
 Here, you will find links to some of my work, and some information about me.

+You may be here to download [SpecMe](https://matthewsigmond.com/posts/software/specme/) or see some of my [photography](https://matthewsigmond.com/posts/photography/).

+You may also be here to read my [résumé](pages/files/Resume_Sep2025.pdf) or my [LinkedIn](https://www.linkedin.com/in/matthewsigmond/).